 Curiosity and experimentation

 Our approach has become a nationally acclaimed example of deep social change.
 Of how people and communities can meet each other’s needs, claim power and take action on what matters to them, and transform services and systems along the way.
 It does this by blending community organising techniques and learning from social movements with our community building and person centred planning heritage.
 It’s based on years of experimentation and observing emerging practices across the world (including Savannah, South Africa and Uttar Pradesh).
 We believe it’s the future of services and civil society.

 Because of our work Coventry City Council, Nesta, Sheila McKechnie Foundation, and the Joseph Rowntree Foundation have all sought our input into how to deliver social change better and fund more impactfully.
-In 2019 we won the Small Charities Big Impact Award and Midlands Service Excellence Awards.
+In 2019 – our 25th year – we won the Small Charities Big Impact Award and Midlands Service Excellence Awards.
 In 2018 Nesta’s Good Help movement asked us to present at and judge their Good Help Awards.

 Shifting power and improving systems